-REN21 is a global network bringing together diverse stakeholders — governments, industry, NGOs, academia, and more — to drive the systemic transformation necessary for a renewable-powered world.
+REN21* is a global network bringing together diverse stakeholders — governments, industry, NGOs, academia, and more — to drive the systemic transformation necessary for a renewable-based world.
 Our collective mission is to build an economy grounded in renewables, advancing sustainable and equitable societies for all.

 Our vision is a world where renewable energy is the foundation for strong, equitable, and resilient economies.